CaptureClient

 We documented our research findings into two personas - Security Analyst and Security Administrator.

-Top down propagation of exclusions and all other security policies would greatly reduce the deployment time as changing policies specific to a device is not done frequently.
+Top-down propagation of exclusions and all other security policies would significantly reduce the deployment time, as changing policies specific to a device is only done occasionally.

 Updates common across tenants

-There are scenarios where a same policy needs to be applied to all customers.
-Adding a change to all tenants together could be useful (eg. adding an exclusion to all tenants).
+There are scenarios where the same policy must be applied to all customers.
+Adding a change to all tenants together could be helpful (e.g. adding an exclusion to all tenants).

-Users preferred the labour effort of maintaining a static list of users over dealing with false positives of a dynamic list.
+Users preferred the labor effort of maintaining a static list of users over dealing with false positives of a dynamic list.

 Tone of voice affects response

-Users don't typically react urgently when they sees Infected devices or active threats due to the tone of voice.
-"It makes you think like this is the end of the world but really it is not."
+Users don't typically react urgently when they see Infected devices or active threats due to the tone of voice."It makes you think like this is the end of the world, but really it is not."

 Usability Testing